CommonDoc/codex/README.md

 # Implementation

-Codex uses [docparser][docparser] to extract documentation from systems, and [Pandocl][pandocl] to parse docstrings and files into a CommonDoc documents.
+Codex uses [docparser][docparser] to extract documentation from systems, and [Pandocl][pandocl] to parse docstrings and files into a CommonDoc document.

 [vertex]: https://github.com/CommonDoc/vertex
 [commondoc]: https://github.com/CommonDoc/common-doc